anmpahwa/LRP.jl/README.md

 Given, a graph `G = (D, C, A)` with set of depots `D` with capacity `d.q`, lower threshold `d.pˡ` and upper threshold `d.pᵘ` on share of customers handled, working-hours start time `d.tˢ` and end tme  `d.tᵉ`,  operational cost  `d.πᵒ` per package, fixed cost `d.πᶠ`, mandated depot use `d.φ`, and fleet of vehicles `d.V` with capacity `v.q`, range `v.l`, speed `v.s`, refueling time `v.τᶠ`, depot node service time `v.τᵈ` (per unit demand), customer node parking time `v.τᶜ`, driver working hours `v.τʷ`, maximum number of vehicle routes permitted `v.r̅`, operational cost `v.πᵈ` per unit distance and `v.πᵗ` per unit time, fixed cost `v.πᶠ`, and  for every vehicle `v ∈ d.V`, for every depot `d ∈ D`; set of customer nodes `C` with demand `c.q`, service time `c.τᶜ`, delivery time-window `[c.tᵉ,c.tˡ]` for every customer `c ∈ C`; set of arcs `A` with length `l` for every arc `(i,j) ∈ A`; the objective is to develop least cost routes from select depot nodes using select vehicles such that every customer node is visited exactly once while also accounting for depot capacity, vehicle capacity, vehicle range, driver working-hours, and customers' time-windows.

 This package uses Adaptive Large Neighborhood Search (ALNS) algorithm to find an optimal solution for the Location Routing Problem given ALNS optimization parameters,
-- `n`     :   Number of ALNS iterations in an ALNS segment
+- j     :   Number of ALNS segments
-- `k`     :   Number of ALNS segments
+- k     :   Number of ALNS segments triggering local search
-- `m`     :   Number of local search iterations
+- n     :   Number of ALNS iterations in an ALNS segment
-- `j`     :   Number of ALNS segments triggering local search
+- m     :   Number of local search iterations
-- `Ψᵣ`    :   Vector of removal operators
+- Ψᵣ    :   Vector of removal operators
-- `Ψᵢ`    :   Vector of insertion operators
+- Ψᵢ    :   Vector of insertion operators
-- `Ψₗ`    :   Vector of local search operators
+- Ψₗ    :   Vector of local search operators
-- `σ₁`    :   Score for a new best solution
+- σ₁    :   Score for a new best solution
-- `σ₂`    :   Score for a new better solution
+- σ₂    :   Score for a new better solution
-- `σ₃`    :   Score for a new worse but accepted solution
+- σ₃    :   Score for a new worse but accepted solution
+- ω̅     :   Initial temperature deviation parameter
-- `ω`     :   Start tempertature control threshold
+- τ̅     :   Initial temperatureprobability parameter
+- ω̲     :   Final temperature deviation parameter
-- `τ`     :   Start tempertature control probability
+- τ̲     :   Final temperature probability parameter
-- `𝜃`     :   Cooling rate
+- 𝜃     :   Cooling rate
-- `C̲`     :   Minimum customer nodes removal
+- μ̲     :   Minimum removal fraction
-- `C̅`     :   Maximum customer nodes removal
+- C̲     :   Minimum customer nodes removed
-- `μ̲`     :   Minimum removal fraction
+- μ̅     :   Maximum removal fraction
-- `μ̅`     :   Maximum removal fraction
+- C̅     :   Maximum customer nodes removed
-- `ρ`     :   Reaction factor
+- ρ     :   Reaction factor

 and an initial solution developed using one of the following methods,
 - K-means Clustering Intialization  : `:cluster`